emhalsey/ISC250-MagicCube/README.md

   Raymond: Designing CSS and adding buttons to HTML.

-*Homework: Emma - work on js button functions.
-Raymond - make website design nicer.*
+*Homework: Raymond - worked on js button functions.
+Emma - make website design nicer.*

 Wednesday (4/23) (QUEST Day):

   Scheduled a meeting during our normal class time and continued the previous work that we began in class.

+Thursday (4/24):

+  Emma: Added toggle feature to buttons.
+Edited site design.

 # Project Requirements: